darktjm/grok/QT-README.md

 This is also a failing of the Qt build itself, and compiling with OPTION+=debug should, but doesn't, do that automatically (or maybe it's because of gentoo's attempts at integrating CXXFLAGS).

+As time goes on, I hate Qt more and more.
+Qt wants me to invest in it wholly or not at all, and I'm starting to lean towards not at all.
+I regret having chosen it.
+I would probably have some issues with IUP, but in the end, it would probably have been a better choice.
+Either that, or gtk+, since I am used to glib and use it myself for other projects; who cares if it doesn't work on Android: making the Qt port work on Android will be a major effort, as well.
+It's too much trouble to start over now, though.
+If I do, maybe I'll switch to HTML/JavaScript and rewrite it as a standalone web server or fastcgi program.

+  - If I want to label a button like a "standard" button in the theme would be labeled, I have to either use QDialogButtonBox or use private, undocumented, subject to change without notice, hard to access functions.

+  - If I want to decorate something in the same way the theme does, I can't without re-implementing large chunks of code (again, Qt has the means to do it, but hides it).
+The only way is to use built-in widgets that already use the decoration style.
+For example, it's impossible for me to make a label-less imitation of QGroupBox using QFrame (the default theme on Linux and probably others as well reserves space for the label even if blank).

+  - If I want to use Qt's Unicode support, I have to use UTF-16 everywhere.
+Otherwise, I have to manually convert from UTF-8 to UTF-16 whenever I use the GUI or any other Qt functions.
+Like above, Qt has the needed code, but hides it behind ultra-private interfaces.
+In general, I hate the fact that Qt decided to make everything 16-bit.
+Only in certain locales is that anything but a waste of storage space.

+  - Qt's "What's This?" support cannot be customized in any meaningful way without completely reimplementing it.

+  - Qt's date widgets are awful, and even popping up a calendar requires tons of boilerplate, you guessed it, hidden inside the widget code.